PotLock/bos-app/README.md

 # PotLock BOS App

-This repository holds the front-end widgets for [PotLock](project is configured as a [bos-workspace](https://github.com/nearbuilders/bos-workspace).
+This repository holds the front-end widgets for [PotLock](https://app.potlock.org/).
+This project is configured as a [bos-workspace](https://github.com/nearbuilders/bos-workspace).

 ## Getting started